 Many of us will be satisfied if kids choose to JUST WRITE this summer.
 However, for the students who are ready to do more than just write, we can provide them with a nudge to transform tools they’ve leaned on during the school year so they can become updated tools for at-home, independent use this summer.

 The idea of creating anything at all that motivates children to continue learning and developing themselves as writers has kept me awake over the last few nights.
-And after a conversation with a… Continue reading
+And after a … Continue Reading Some Summer Writing Motivation

 Here are three things I’m working on, right now, in the first week of February.